 - In charge of Catering Department’s customer service and delivery business valued at 1.04 M annually.

-- Responsible for customer service representation for the catering service department.
+- Responsible for customer service representative for the catering service department.

 - Organize and deliver on-site sales presentations to potential corporate clients generating approximately $50,000 annual sales in new accounts.